The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 Using the model the resultant risk level may be 'serious', 'high', 'medium' and 'low'

-In order to assist in assessing the risk the European Commission has produced guidance within the framework of the GPSD; the method is outlined, along with associated tables, in Commission Decision 2010/15/EU.
+In order to assist in assessing the risk the European Commission has produced guidance; the method is outlined, along with associated tables, in Commission Decision 2010/15/EU.

 It is an offence under the GPSR not to fulfil these obligations.